AT&T home internet review

-AT&T equipment, installation, contracts and data caps
+Wi-Fi equipment, installation, contracts and data caps

 Along with speed and price, equipment fees, data allowances and contracts are major considerations when choosing an internet service.
 With low equipment fees, unlimited data on most plans and no contracts, we find AT&T to be one of the more customer-friendly internet providers.

-No installation fees
+No equipment fees

 No contract required for internet

 AT&T internet plans do not require a contract.
 However, a term agreement may be required in some instances in order to qualify for select promotional offers.
-Additionally, bundling AT&T internet with DIRECTV will come with a two-year contract for the TV service, even though a contract for AT&T internet is not required.

 Unlimited data with AT&T Fiber, select bundles

 There are no data caps on any of the AT&T Fiber plans, and AT&T Internet customers who bundle with a qualifying TV service can also take advantage of unlimited data.

 AT&T’s 10-100 Mbps plans come with a monthly data allowance of 1TB/mo.
 Going over that limit could add a fee up to $50 to your bill, but the good news is the average household typically doesn’t come close to using that much data.
 If you have multiple people in your house binge-watching shows in HD and 4K all month long, however, you may want to keep an eye on your usage.
 You can also add unlimited data to these plans for an extra $30/mo.